 Short-Term Actions are intended to be accomplished in the three years following adoption of the Town Center master plan.

-Mid-Term Actions are intended to be accomplished in the third to forth year following adoption of the Town Center master plan.
+Mid-Term Actions are intended to be accomplished in the third to fourth year following adoption of the Town Center master plan.

 Long-Term Actions are intended to be accomplished in the fifth through tenth year following adoption of the Town Center master plan.